 Firewood

-When using inside, proper ventilation is required.
+When using it inside your home, proper ventilation is required.

 Uses of Firewood